16-year-old student accused of battering, sexually assaulting teacher identified - NewsBreak

 According to police, the Eldorado High School teacher was in her classroom Thursday when Garcia entered to talk about his grades and eventually became violent.

-Police said that Garcia attacked the teacher, caused her to lose consciousness, and later fled the classroom.Russia’s war to shrink Ukraine economy 45%, World Bank says
+Police said that Garcia attacked the teacher, caused her to lose consciousness, and later fled the classroom.3-year-old dies after going over falls in North Carolina

 Sources told Nexstar’s KLAS that a janitor found the teacher in her classroom later in the afternoon.
 Officers arrived to the school at around 3:30 p.m.
 Thursday once the incident was reported.